The Department of Geography & Planning accepts applications for September admission only. There is no January admission.

 Official mailed copies of transcripts are not required unless you accept an offer of admission to the program.
 If admitted, the department will request that you arrange to have official copies of transcripts sent directly to us from the issuing university (with the exception of U of T students) as a condition of admission prior to being allowed to register.

 Your Research Statement outlines the research you are proposing to carry out during your graduate program.
 The document must be 1 page maximum (11pt font, single-spaced, 1” margins) – approximately 600-650 words.
-You may attach up to 1/2 for a reference list.
+You may attach up to 1/2 page for a reference list.

 Your statement should include the following: